nnation/pt_disciplined_trading/README.md

 4. **Patience.** Some pairs will be held for 1 or 2 days.
 In other cases, a pair will be held for up to weeks.

+[This article](https://medium.com/@wisepapertiger/profit-trailer-bitcoin-cryptobot-that-makes-lots-of-money-bitcoin-currency-trading-c4f618e048fc) was the inspiration for these settings.
+I didn't come up with them on my own.

 ## Global Settings
 Bearish settings are based on a 3 hour anchor.
 This seems to be a good metric for determining overall health of a market.
 Bullish settings also require an anchor on 1 hour performance.
 This is because the bullish settings introduce additional risk, so we use an additional metric to ensure the bullish trend is consistent.